jeffrom/logd/WORK.md

 * [ ] read from the beginning of the log
 * [ ] should have a client flag to read from the beginning in case where requested id not found
-* [ ] audit all panics: we should only panic when there's a fatal error.
   * mostly return all the way up to main
 * [ ] put delete hooks in a queue, keep track of running delete hooks, make part of graceful shutdown